ag-informatics/streamflow/qgis processing/README.md

 Within these libraries are multiple Python classes that are built to execute all QGIS functionalities.
 All classes must be named with the prefix 'Qgs'.

 ## Processing Algorithm
 QGIS comes with established method that are found in the Toolbox window.
-It is possible to create new tools by writing a processing algorithm from the Python console inside QGIS using the PyQGIS classes.
+It is possible to create new tools to be part of this toolbox by writing a processing algorithm.
+The algorithm uses the Python console inside QGIS and the PyQGIS classes.
 Processing algortihms can use the already existent tools to create new workflows and spatial operations .

 In order to make things easier and structured QGIS allows to create processing algorithms following a template.
 On the *Toolbox* window, click on the Python icon and select *Create New Script from Template*.